babichmorrowc/website-hugo/content/project/bradypus/index.md

 +++
 # Project title.
-title = "Distribution modelling of Bradypus"
+title = "Distribution modeling of Bradypus"

 # Date this page was created.
 date = 2018-09-27T00:00:00